mrkaleArduinoLib/gbj_appthingsboard/README.md

   * **periodPublish** with definition name `periodPublishPrm`.
 Current time period for publishing telemetry data to IoT platform.
 The parameter is stored in the <abbr title="Electrically Erasable Programmable Read-Only Memory">EEPROM</abbr>.
 It is published only at change by an <abbr title="Remote Procedure Call">RPC</abbr> function immediatelly.

 #### Measures updated periodically (telemetry)
 * **rssi** with definition name `rssiTelem`. <abbr title="Received Signal Strength Indicator">RSSI</abbr> value of WiFi connection with the network expressed in <abbr title="Decibel milliwats">dBm</abbr>.
-It is published at every publish period regardless it has been changed or not since recent publishing.
+It is published at every publish period regardless of it has been changed since recent publishing.
 The parameter serves as the signal of active microcontroller for IoT platform.

 <a id="dependency"></a>